-Irrespective of our definition of UG, an acceptance of the principle of situatedness allows us to explain a feature of language in terms of a biological trait realized as a bias which, in combination with the adaptive properties of this bias over repeated cultural transmission, leads to that feature being observed.
-However, if one accepts that cultural transmission plays a pivotal role in determining language structure, then one must also consider the impact of other factors which might result in the emergence of adaptive properties-for example, issues relating to communication and effective signalling.
+Irrespective of our definition of UG, an acceptance of the situatedness hypothesis allows us to explain a feature of language in terms of a biological trait realised as a bias which, in combination with the adaptive properties of this bias over repeated cultural transmission, leads to that feature being observed.
+However, if one accepts cultural transmission as playing a pivotal role in determining language structure, then one must also consider the impact of other factors resulting in adaptive properties emerging, for example, issues relating to communication and effective signalling.
 But as a first cut, we need to understand how much can be explained without appealing to any functional properties of language:

-Principle 3 (Function independence).
-Some aspects of language structure can be explained independently of language function.
+Hypothesis 3 (Function independence hypothesis) Some aspects of language structure can be explained independently of language function.

-A defence of this principle is less clear cut.
+A defence of this hypothesis is less clear cut.
 Without doubt language is used for communication, but whether issues of communication determine all forms of language structure is by no means clear.
-The picture we are developing here suggests that constraints on learning and repeated cultural transmission play an important part in determining linguistic structure: the models we have discussed make no claims about, nor explicitly account for, any notion of language function.
+The picture we are developing here suggests that constraints on learning and repeated cultural transmission play an important part in determining linguistic structure: the models we have discussed make no claims about, nor explicitly model, any notion of language function.
 In short, the fact that, for example, compositional structure results without any model of language function suggests that this is a fruitful line of enquiry to pursue.

-13.5 Conclusions
+5 Conclusions

 Universal features of languages, by definition, are adhered to by every user of language.
 We might then take the individual as the locus of study when seeking an explanation for why language universals take the form that they do.
 In line with this intuition, practitioners of cognitive science will often make the simplifying assumption that the behaviour of individuals can be understood by examining internal cognitive processes of detached agents.
-The principle of detachment characterizes this position.
+The principle of detachment characterises this position.

 In attempting to understand how and where language universals are specified, this discussion has focused on questioning the principle of detachment.
 We have explored two sources of ideas that suggest that an explanation of the characteristic structure of language could benefit from breaching the principle of detachment.
 Firstly, advocates of situated cognitive science claim that the property of situatedness, a full understanding of the interaction between agent and environment, is theoretically significant.
 Secondly, recent work in the field of computational evolutionary linguistics suggests that cultural dynamics are fundamental to understanding why linguistic structure evolves and persists.
-We should stress here that in one respect languages are not stable because they are constantly changing.
-But in contrast, absolute linguistic universals are entirely stable, or at least they have been over the duration of modern linguistic inquiry.2
+We should stress here that in one respect languages are not stable, they are constantly changing.
+But in contrast, language universals are entirely stable, or at least they have been over the duration of modern linguistic inquiry2.